yanzhang111/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

-When the Boss health is below half, the Boss will change from Phase 1 to Phase 2.
+1.When the Boss health is below half, the Boss will change from Phase 1 to Phase 2.
 I can keep this simple at first, like making the Boss move faster or attack more often.

-Test: Run the game and attack the Boss until its health is below half.
+2.Test: Run the game and attack the Boss until its health is below half.
 Check if the Console shows “Boss entered Phase 2,” and see if the Boss becomes faster or more dangerous.